 - Take them out for team happy hour, or a company meeting before their start date.

 - Getting them out of the office is the best way to break the new-hire ice and give them a chance to get to know the team.

 - Clean their desk and have their new computer waiting for them on day 1.

 - It’s an awesome feeling when you first walk into a new job and your shiny new equipment is ready for you.

 - Buy lunch on the first day.

-The more you can do to help your SDRs internalize new information the faster they will ramp up.
-When you find SDRs who fit your success profile, you need to develop a comprehensive training program, provide ongoing sales coaching, measure and monitor sales activity levels, and keep defending your culture.
+The more you can do to help your SDRs internalize new information, the faster they will ramp up.
+When you find SDRs who fit your success profile, these 4 tasks are priority-one:

 By creating this framework, you can confidently scale your sales organization and ramp up your SDRs quickly!